 Chapter 5.
 Beyond the Basics

-In Chapter 1, you learned how to set up BeagleBone Black, and Chapter 2, Chapter 3, and Chapter 4 showed how interface to the physical world.
-The rest of the book (Chapter 6, Chapter 7, etc.) moves into some more exciting advanced topics, and this chapter gets you ready for them.
+In Chapter 1, you learned how to set up BeagleBone Black, and Chapter 2, Chapter 3, and Chapter 4 showed how to interface to the physical world.
+Chapter 6 through the remainder of the book moves into some more exciting advanced topics, and this chapter gets you ready for them.

-The recipes in this chapter assume you are running Linux on your host computer (Selecting an OS for Your Development Host Computer) and are comfortable with using Linux.
-We continue to assume you are logged on as root
+The recipes in this chapter assume that you are running Linux on your host computer (Recipe 5.2) and are comfortable with using Linux.
+We continue to assume that you are logged in as root

 on your Bone.